 Increased Internet access will give people access to schooling and other social services that weren’t previously available.
 This will give young people in these areas access to the myriad free learning options and even access to the cheapest online schools to learn new skills and bring value to their hometowns.

-Efforts For Educational Equality Need To Be Increased
+Efforts Against Educational Inequity Need To Be Increased